canalplus/rx-player/doc/infos/dash/presentationTimeOffset.md

     still waiting for the `00:00:00.000` ones (in that case, we would just have an infinite buffering state).

-  - even if it does, the client timeline will anounce a wrong time, offseted 5 minutes and 24 seconds too late.
+  - even if it does, the client timeline will announce a wrong time, offseted 5 minutes and 24 seconds too late.